piku235/JungiThemeBundle/Resources/doc/awd.md

 -----------

 The AWD in the bundle is based on the following tags: **MobileDevices**, **TabletDevices** and **DesktopDevices**.
-Each of these separate themes should has a tag which describes this theme e.g. the first theme with the **DesktopDevices** tag and the second theme with the **MobileDevices** tag.
+Each of these separate themes should has a tag which describes this theme e.g. the first theme will have the **DesktopDevices** tag and the second theme will have the **MobileDevices** tag.
 These separate themes will be not working yet, because at this shape they are still not visible for the bundle.
-To make this working we need a virtual theme, which binds these themes together, thereby they behaves as a single theme.
+To get this working we need a virtual theme, which binds these themes together, thereby they behaves as a single theme.
 We can use such a virtual theme in a normal way as we have been doing it with standard themes.